CAAPIM/Android-MAS-SDK/README.md

 Contributions are welcome and much appreciated.
 To learn more, see the [Contribution Guidelines][contributing].

 ## Documentation
-For more documentation including API references, go to our [main website][docs]
+For more documentation including API references, go to our [main website][docs].

 ## License
 Copyright (c) 2017 CA. All rights reserved.